Ovechkin returns, scores in OT as Capitals beat Bruins

 Turned out to be pure jubilation.

-In his first game since January 19, Ovechkin scored in overtime to help the Washington Capitals beat the Boston Bruins, 4-3, Saturday night in a showdown between the top teams in the NHL’s East Division.
+In his first game since Jan.
+19, Ovechkin scored in overtime to help the Washington Capitals beat the Boston Bruins 4-3 Saturday night in a showdown between the top teams in the NHL’s East Division.

 After Ovechkin missed the previous four games because of COVID-19 protocols, the high-scoring forward showed his career-long flair for the dramatic by beating Tuukka Rask with a perfect shot 28 seconds into overtime.